-8. The Food and Health Bureau supports the Government's determination of improving air quality by meeting the commitments of the Clean Air Charter.
-The progress of commitments under the Charter that is relevant to our operations is reported below:
+8. The former Food and Health Bureau supported the Government's determination of improving air quality by meeting the commitments of the Clean Air Charter.
+The progress of commitments under the Charter that was relevant to our operations was reported below: